 - Another paranormal “expert” seemed really caring on TV.
 In real life, he was rude.
 I’d have taken it personally, but he blurted the same kinds of snide comments to other professionals.

 - On TV, Dustin Pari seemed nice.
 In real life, I’ve met few people as caring and sincere.
-In my opinion, the TV show didn’t represent him as well as it could have.
+In my opinion, TV shows have never represented him as well as they could.

 - But… I could list another dozen or more ghost-related TV stars who are, in real life, exactly as they seem on TV.

 My advice: Always meet the stars before reaching a conclusion about any TV show.